Loans for Minorities with Bad Credit

 The SBA offers what are probably the most affordable funding options for small businesses with minority owners.
 Their requirements are fairly high though.
 Your business needs to have been operational for a minimum of two years.
 You also need a credit score of at least 680 and have annual revenue of over $120,000.

 The SBA offers loans over ten to twenty-five years with interest rates that start at under 7%.
 The SBA sometimes requires you to attend training programs and to disclose any business plans you may have.
-SBA loans aren’t usually given to start-ups, but rather to small established businesses.
+SBA small business loan with bad credit for Minorities aren’t usually given to start-ups, but rather to small established businesses.
 According to Andrea Roebker, one of the SBA’s regional communications directors, minority businesses received more than $8.5 billion during the 2016 tax year.

 The main disadvantage of a small business loan from the SBA is that the paperwork takes between one and three months.
 The advantages are some of the lowest interest rates around and that they don’t always require collateral.
 They offer long repayment terms of up to twenty-five years.